Case-study: Department of Education and Training

 What: Interactive web interface used to calculate the Federal Government’s Child Care Rebate.

-Datalabs were engaged to help the Department of Education and Training provide a clean and simple user interface in which parents and carers of children could estimate the amount of money they may be entitled to receive as part of the Australian Government’s New Child Care Package.
+The Datalabs Agency was engaged to help the Department of Education and Training provide a clean and simple user interface in which parents and carers of children could estimate the amount of money they may be entitled to receive as part of the Australian Government’s New Child Care Package.

 The Department wanted a quick, accurate tool that could give families an idea of what their new subsidy might be under the New Child Care Package that starts 2 July 2018, and compare this to their estimated entitlements under the current Child Care fee assistance.